 We encountered plenty of monkeys from a range of ages from very young monkeys still attached to their mother to the elder males.
 Some of them will play and fight but that is just natural and is nothing to worry about.
 We thoroughly enjoyed our walk and time with the monkeys and would definitely go again but maybe not walk the full hill again.

 It was fair to say after that we had earned ourselves a wonderful lunch and an ice cold drink.
 Visiting Monkey Hill Phuket was definitely a highlight of our trip and would love to come and see the monkey’s again.
 Though I enjoyed the walk and the experience I wouldn’t recommend it to everyone and would suggest a scooter or taxi would be more suitable.
-Monkey Hill is a lovely place to visit if only for a short time and has some stunning views.
+If you’re planning on spending a number of days in Phuket and the surrounding areas then consider checking out our itinerary.

 If you have liked this let me know in the comments below.
 Also if you have been to monkey hill Phuket what did you like and what would you recommend to others visiting?
 What time of did day and year did you visit and was it much different?
 Let us know in the comments or find us on social media.